bentoml/BentoML/docs/source/frameworks/catboost.rst

 CatBoost
 --------

-| CatBoost is an algorithm for gradient boosting on decision trees.
-It is developed by Yandex researchers and engineers,
-| and is used for search, recommendation systems, personal assistant, self-driving cars, weather prediction and many other
-| tasks at Yandex and in other companies, including CERN, Cloudflare, Careem taxi.
-It is in `open-source <https://github.com/catboost/catboost>`_
-| and can be used by anyone. - `Source <https://catboost.ai/>`_

 Users can now use CatBoost with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. code-block:: python